 - Commute times from your home

-Homeowners Get Lower Auto Insurance Rates
+Homeowners Get Lower Car Insurance Rates

 Auto insurance companies generally offer discounted rates to homeowners because they believe that these individuals are more stable and less risky than renters.
-You won’t need to purchase a homeowners policy through their company to get the lower rates.
+You won't need to purchase a homeowners policy through their company to get the lower rates.
 Your insurer, however, will offer tantalizing incentives to encourage you to switch coverage to their company.
 After you buy your home, tell your insurer that you are a homeowner to save money on your premiums.
-The insurance company will ask for documentation that you own the property, including tax statements, property deeds, or mortgage documents.
+The car insurance company will ask for documentation that you own the property, including tax statements, property deeds, or mortgage documents.

 Bundle Your Insurance Coverage to Get Discounted Rates